Creating a Book

 Book Preview

-If you are using VS Code or RStudio, the Render button automatically renders and runs quarto preview in an embedded window.
+If you are using VS Code or RStudio, the Preview button (VS Code), or Render button (RStudio), automatically renders and runs quarto preview in an embedded window.
 You can also do the same thing from the Terminal if need be:

 Terminal